UTBM-AGH-courses/utbm-expert-system/pythonversion/README.md

 Letters surrounded by an hyphen (`-D-`) are marked.
 It's mean that the fact is already `true` or became `true` (example : `-D- ^ -E- => -Z-`.
 Here `Z` became `true` because `D` and `E` were `true` )

-## Run It With Docker

-Will run with using the `facts.txt` and `rules.txt` at the root of the repo.

-- `docker pull docker.pkg.github.com/vareversat/expert-system/pythonexpert:latest`
-- `docker run -it docker.pkg.github.com/vareversat/expert-system/pythonexpert:latest`